 |Pyzor||For more information, read Apache's Pyzor and NetTestFirewallIssues documentation.|

-The following examples illustrate how to add rules with CSF, APF, and the
+The following examples explain how to add rules with CSF, APF, and the

-- We do not recommend that you use these examples.
+- We do not recommend that you use these examples for your personal configurations.
 Instead, make certain that your firewall rules match the way in which you use cPanel & WHM's services.

 - CentOS 7, CloudLinux™ 7, and Red Hat® Enterprise Linux (RHEL) 7 servers have additional requirements.
 For more information, read the CentOS 7, CloudLinux 7, and RHEL 7 firewall management section below.